dsurujon/BFClust-python/README.md

 ```

 The ```Forest``` directory contains intermediate data generated during representative selection and clustering.
 The consensus clustering data and output are in the ```Consensus``` directory.

+`consensus.p` is a pickle file containing python-readable output.

 ```cluster_assignments.csv``` contains the cluster assignments and item consensus scores for each input sequence, and ```cluster_consensus_scores.csv``` contains the consensus scores for each cluster.